DavtabaseDave/DentistryDocx/Intro/Importing-External-Data.md

 0. details the steps involved for each and
 0. a link to the actual script.

+The exact steps in running the Import/Export Wizard will **NOT** detailed here as they are set out in detail in the User Guides available on the SharePoint site

 ## Importing A2L Pass List